ArenT1981/ArenT-portfolio/README.md

 - [PIC Microcontroller Traffic Light Simulator](./PIC-traffic-light)

 Simulates a rudimentary traffic light simulation on the Millennium board using the LEDs and button.
 Written in embedded **C**.
+Complete with extensive documentation detailing the design, implementation, and testing process/framework.

 - [Agent Maze Searcher](./agent-maze-searcher)